Best Java hosting: which provider offers the most?

 |Best for||Professional users and larger project|

-A2 Hosting is the best of both worlds because it provides both managed and unmanaged VPS hosting.
-However, it makes for a great Java hosting provider because its SwiftServer platform is tailored explicitly for Java development.
+A2 Hosting is the best of both worlds because it provides both managed and unmanaged VPS hosting with a SwiftServer platform which makes it perfect for Java.
 The low prices are not to be overlooked either.

 If you wish to use A2 Hosting as your Java host, you should go for its unmanaged VPS plans.
 This way, you get full control of your virtual server.